RodrigoMattosoSilveira/ContasCorrentes/README.md

 # Introduction
 I have a client that operates a mining company in the heart of the Amazon, where the only suitable means of tranportation are with `small river canoes` and `small airplanes`.
 This geographic restriction requires my client to host its `associates` working on its mining operations for extended periods of time; it also requires my client to operate a `mercantile` with the goods and services required for their associates to have a productive and comfortable `stay`.

-One of their major challenges is to keep a reliable record of their associates `current accounts`, including a detailed journal of each associate's earnings and `expenses`.
+One of their major challenges is to keep a reliable record of their associates `current accounts`, including a detailed journal of each associate's `earnings` and `expenses`.

 I built a software solution to assist my client with their `current accounts` difficulties; I leveraged their existing Excel solution, to write a `Google Sheets` solution, using its apps script programming language, a `JavaScript ES6 without support for a few capabilities like modules and arrow functions.

+I decided to upgrade the solution I built for my client, `V1`, providing the same services using a faster, more reliable, elegant, and secure platform, `V2`.

-This document describes by client's business as well as the description of a more sophisticated and general software solution suitable for any prospective customers with operations similar to my client's.
+This document consists of a description of a business similar to my client's as well of a more sophisticated and general software solution suitable for any prospective customers with similar operations.
 There are hundreds of propspective clients like this in the area.

+# Business Domain
+This business domain description is and spice generic, hopefully opening the space for `V2` being suitable not only for mining, but for agricultural operations as well.

-# Ubiquitous Language
+## Ubiquitous Language
 This is the term Eric Evans uses in Domain Driven Design for the practice of building up a common, rigorous language between developers and users.
 This language should reflect the `Business Domain` and be based on the `Domain Model` used in the software - hence the need for it to be rigorous, since software doesn't cope well with ambiguity.

 Following is the the Ubiquitous Language I developed for `V1`, redacted to be generic and apply for `V2`:

 **`active`** - a state of the associate's `stay`, the `planner` can assign work taks to them;

-**`affiliated`** - A state of an `associate` indicating that they remain connected with the client, even without an active `stay`;
+**`affiliated`** - A state of an `associate` indicating that they remain connected with the organizarion, even without an active `stay`;

 **`area`** - A generic location, within the facility, where operations relevant to the current account system take place (well, village);

-**`account`** - a running record of an associate's `income` and `expenditures` during a `stay` for a given `currency`; my client's associates have `accoounts` in `Real` and `Gold`;
+**`account`** - a running record of an associate's `income` and `expenditures` during a `stay` for a given `currency`; mining companies's associates have `accoounts` in `Real` and `Gold`;

 **`associate`** - an individual who has provided or provides services to the employer at its facilities; it is one of the top level `ENTITIES` in our domain;